Frs2304/Wikipedia-Project/README.md

 To view the full Wikipedia page for a search result, simply click on the title of the article.
 This will open the article in a new tab.

-## Contributing

-If you're interested in contributing to the Wikipedia Search App, we welcome your contributions!
-Feel free to submit a pull request or open an issue to suggest new features, report bugs, or offer feedback.